Drunk or Drugged Driving

 - Third offense: 18-month suspension of drivers’ license if license was previously suspended for refusal to submit to chemical testing

 Injured in a DUI accident?
 Let us help

 At Ged Lawyers, LLP, our experienced Boca Raton accident attorneys fight for injured victims, protecting their rights and recovering just compensation for their injuries.
 If you or a loved one has suffered injury in a car accident involving another driver under the influence of alcohol or drugs, let us help.
-Contact our office at 844-443-3529 or contact us online to arrange a confidential consultation to discuss your case.
+Contact our office at 844-443-3529 or contact us online to arrange a free case review to discuss your case.